marcopennekamp/lore/specification/types.md

 - An **intersection type** is abstract if at least one of its parts is abstract.
   - Note that there are special rules concerning traits as **augmentations**, defined further below.
 - A **product type** is abstract if at least one of its elements is abstract.
+- A **function type** is always concrete, as one can always define the constant function.
 - A **list type** is always concrete.
 - A **map type** is always concrete.
 - A **shape type** is always concrete.